I Swear (film)

-I Swear is a 2025 Scottish biographical drama film directed, written, and produced by Kirk Jones.
-It is based on the true story of John Davidson, who was diagnosed with Tourette's syndrome, and features his life before and after the 1989 television documentary John's Not Mad, at a time when his condition was barely identifiable.
-The film stars Robert Aramayo, Maxine Peake, Shirley Henderson, Peter Mullan and introducing Scott Ellis Watson.
+I Swear is a 2025 British biographical drama film directed, written, and produced by Kirk Jones.
+It is based on the true life story of John Davidson, a Scottish man with severe Tourette syndrome who, as a teenager, was the subject of the 1989 television documentary John's Not Mad.
+The film stars Robert Aramayo as Davidson, alongside Maxine Peake, Shirley Henderson, and Peter Mullan in supporting roles.
+Scott Ellis Watson makes his acting debut as a young Davidson.

-I Swear premiered at the 2025 Toronto International Film Festival on 7 September 2025, and was released in the United Kingdom by StudioCanal on 10 October 2025.
+Swear premiered at the 2025 Toronto International Film Festival on 7 September 2025, and was released in the United Kingdom by StudioCanal on 10 October 2025.
+It was acclaimed by critics, who praised the performances of Aramayo and Mullan.
+The film received five nominations at the 79th British Academy Film Awards, winning two, including Best Actor in a Leading Role for Aramayo.